typetron/typetron.org/tutorials/twitter-clone/tweets.md

 #### Adding tweets in the database

 Let's create a route that we can use to add tweets in the database.
-We can add this route in a new _TweetController_ file in the Controllers directory:
+We can add this route in a new _TweetController_ file in the _Controllers/Http_ directory:

 ```file-path
 📁 Controllers/Http/TweetController.ts